What is the Adverse Impact?

 There are many laws in place to avoid the adverse impact of these practices either intentionally or unintentionally.
 For example, the 4/5ths rule states that a screening technique is not suitable in case the selection rate of any group is 4/5ths the selection rate of the highest group.

 Some examples of adverse impact include stating the upper limit for experience when providing a job description, which leads to the loss of older applicants with higher years of experience.
-Similarly, screening someone based on physical strength when the job doesn’t actually require the use of physical strength also leads to adverse impact.
+Similarly, screening someone based on physical strength when the job doesn’t actually require the use of physical strength also leads to adverse impacts.